antresssss/EasyNews/README.md

 4. The latest news on the entered topic will be displayed along with a data table.

 5. You can also ask questions related to the news or if you are curious about just anything by entering a question in the text input field and clicking on "Ask Question".

+## end notes

+this is a simple app I made during the PathwayXGenAI bootcamp , I am grateful for the lessons and the task or opportunity to be able to create an app from it .
+Thank you for reading this far :D